ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 I've created a Bicep script that creates the required resources and a PowerShell script to run it.
 You can find them [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/prerequisites/README.md).

+You'll also need a client certificate to use in API Management.
+You can use your own or use the self-signed certificate [my-sample-client-certificate.pfx](https://github.com/ronaldbosma/blog-code-examples/blob/master/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/client-certificates/README.md).

 ### Azure Pipeline